nickmflorin/enumerated-literals/README.md

 ### Basic Usage

-In its most basic form, an `EnumeratedLiterals` instance can be created as follows:
+In its most basic form, an [`EnumeratedLiterals`][EnumeratedLiterals] instance can be created as
+follows:

 ```ts
 const Fruits = enumeratedLiterals(["apple", "banana", "blueberry", "orange"] as const, {});